-EDU 624 Issues & Innovations in Education (3).
-(M.Ed./C&I and MAT/NL degrees) A study of current research into critical issues in the elementary school curriculum, as well as organizational structures and innovations that affect achievement potential.

-EDU 631 Individual Instruction for Children with Learning Problems (3).
-(M.Ed/C&I and MAT/NL)

-A study of strategies for providing appropriate educational services for children with mild to moderate learning problems via the use of intervention techniques.
+- Issues & Innovations in Education (3).
+(M.Ed./C&I and MAT/NL degrees) - A study of current research into critical issues in the elementary school curriculum, as well as organizational structures and innovations that affect achievement potential. - Individual Instruction for Children with Learning Problems (3).
+(M.Ed/C&I and MAT/NL) A study of strategies for providing appropriate educational services for children with mild to moderate learning problems via the use of intervention techniques. - Supervision of Instruction: Collaborating for Accountability (3).
+(M.Ed/C&I degree)

-EDU 636 Supervision of Instruction: Collaborating for Accountability (3).
-(M.Ed/C&I degree) Emphasis is on developing leadership skills in the classroom and with peer teachers, teaching assistants, and other community and school personnel.

-REA 617 Content Area Literacy.
-(3) (REQUIRED in MAT, M.Ed/C&I, M.Ed./C&I/EdTech, M.Ed./RL, and M.Ed./C&I/NBCT degrees).
+Emphasis is on developing leadership skills in the classroom and with peer teachers, teaching assistants, and other community and school personnel. - REA 617 Content Area Literacy.
+(3) (REQUIRED in MAT, M.Ed/C&I, M.Ed./C&I/EdTech, M.Ed./RL, and

+M.E.d./C&I/NBCT degrees).

 Includes methods and materials for teaching reading through the content areas in upper elementary, middle, and secondary schools.
 Attention is given to techniques for diagnosing difficulties, teaching reading skills and comprehension with a focus on individualizing instruction, and assessing student achievement.

-MASTER OF EDUCATION CURRICULUM & INSTRUCTION COURSES Emphasis: Educational Technology - (M.ED./C&I./ed. тесн)
+MASTER OF EDUCATION CURRICULUM & INSTRUCTION COURSES Emphasis: Educational Technology - (M.Ed./C&I./ed. tech)

-EDU 641 Integrating Technology into the Curriculum (3).
+Integrating Technology into the Curriculum (3).